adaorachi/ghEditor/README.md

 The following are the set of valid options that can be used in SnipDown.
 When the SnipDown editor is loaded, it inherit the following computed styles from the default textarea - 'fontSize, color, fontFamily, margin, padding'.
 These styles can be overwritten and more styling properties can be added with the **frameStyles** option.

-- **autoUseFontAwesome:** (Boolean) This defaults to `false` which intelligently check whether Font Awesome (used for icons) has already been included in a web app, and if not, it installs it accordingly.
+- **autoUseFontAwesome:** (Boolean) This defaults to `false` which intelligently check whether [Font Awesome](https://fontawesome.com/) (used for icons) has already been included in a web app, and if not, it installs it accordingly.
 If set to `false`, prevents installation.
 When set to `true`, Font Awesome icons can be added in the textarea input just like you would in an HTML markup, e.g - `<i class="fa fas-smiley"></i>`.
 - **autoSave:** (Object) This saves the textarea content that is being written and will load it back in the future or when the page is refreshed.
 The saved input or text is automatically cleared when the form it's contained in is submitted.
-SnipText automatically uses the textarea `id` as the unique string identifier for its saved content.
+SnipDown automatically uses the textarea `id` as the unique string identifier for its saved content.
 Do ensure that each textarea has a unique `id`.
   - **enabled:** (Boolean) If set to `true`, autosaves the text and also provides a save button which when clicked saves content instantly.
 It also shows the saved timestamp.
 Defaults to `false`.
   - **delay:** (Number) Delay between saves, in milliseconds.
 Defaults to 10000 (10s).
 - **allowedAttributes:** (Array) This receives a list of HTML attribute that should be allowed to be parsed into HTML markup for sanitizing.
 Here is the default array - `['class', 'id', 'href', 'align', 'alt', 'target', 'src']`